andrewpillar/mgrt/readme.md

 ```

 To write our revision, we simply put the SQL code we want to be run beneath the necessary directive.
-For our current revision, we want to create users table.
+For our current revision, we want to create a users table.

 ```sql
 -- mgrt: revision: 1136214245: Create users table